1989 Tour de France

 The Story of the 1989 Tour de France

-This excerpt is from "The Story of the Tour de France", Volume 2 If you enjoy it we hope you will consider purchasing the book, either print or electronic.
+This excerpt is from "The Story of the Tour de France", Volume 2 If you enjoy it we hope you will consider purchasing the book, either print, eBook or audiobook.
 The Amazon link here will make either purchase easy.

 The Tour organization again changed Tour directors.
 The appointment of Jean-Marie Leblanc was one of the most important events in the history of the Tour de France.
 In its desperate search for income the Tour had multiplied the various prizes and classifications, each one having a sponsor and most being unimportant to all but the most dedicated racing fan.
 Wanting to bring clarity and therefore credibility to the Tour, Leblanc slashed the list of competitions and then raised the cost of sponsoring the remaining, now more visible ones.
 Under Leblanc the Tour underwent a renaissance, becoming wildly popular and financially sound.
 Leblanc's tenure coincided with the beginning of the trend of many of the finest Tour contenders making the Tour de France their only real goal for the season.
 With ever larger corporate money entering racing, the need for gigantic results to justify the big investments in teams drove more and more attention to the Tour.
 Leblanc's skill in running the Tour only served to magnify this tendency.